In times of war . . . in times of peace . . . in times of sweeping social change . . . a leader for all seasons . . .

 “Dr. Hatfield’s account of how women were admitted to Texas A&M is as complete and accurate as it can be told.
 This complex story has never been expressed in such persuasive and consummate detail.”--Nelda Rowell Green, executive secretary to President Rudder from 1965 to 1970

-"his book theme is the triumph of humane and purposeful leadership in war and peace and the importance of character"
+"This book theme is the triumph of humane and purposeful leadership in war and peace and the importance of character."--San Angelo Standard-Times

-“Rudder: From Leader to Legend is a valuable read for anyone interested in command at the front.”—The NYMAS Review
+“Rudder: From Leader to Legend is a valuable read for anyone interested in command at the front.”—NYMAS Review